 Neurorrhaphy cannot be carried out without creating any tension when there is a large gap between cut ends of a nerve as it might interfere with postsurgical function.
 A piece of nerve from another part of the body may be utilized to create a nerve graft stitched into place utilizing anastomosis techniques.

 A few reconstructive procedures that are otherwise impossible using conventional surgery are feasible with microsurgery.

 Some of the most frequently performed microsurgical procedures include:

 This emergency surgery is carried out to reattach a body part that is amputated like the foot, arm, or finger.
 Replantation surgery will entail a series of energy- and time-intensive steps in order to reattach all the structures while the part amputated is still viable.

 In some instances, amputated parts cannot be reattached and tissues can become deformed secondary to injury or a congenital defect.
 In similar scenarios, transplantation might become the recommended option.

-Following a microsurgical procedure, patient is given intravenous fluids.
+Following a microsurgical procedure, the patient is given intravenous fluids.
 Typically, this would progress to a liquid diet within the next 12 to 24 hours, and a regular diet can be implemented soon thereafter.
-Patient as well as the operated site are kept warm and adequately hydrated.
+The patient, as well as the operated site, are kept warm and adequately hydrated.